phetsims/phet-info/deployment-info/chipper-2.0.md

 examples and documentation).
 Just `grunt` in the repository should do the trick, and note that there are no brands, so it does not create brand directories.

-# Building wrapper repositories

-Repositories like phet-io-wrapper-sonification can also be built with `grunt`, placing the files to be uploaded in the build directory.

 # Deploying simulations

 If you haven't run perennial commands in a while, `npm prune` and `npm update` under perennial, perennial-alias and chipper may be needed.
 I'll notify for any further module changes.

+## Running commands in perennial

-Note that all perennial commands (including those for dev/rc/production deployments) can be run from newer (as of sometime December 2017) simulations from the simulation directory.
-For instance, `grunt checkout-shas` now lives in perennial, but newer chipper SHAs will detect this and spawn the correct perennial grunt task.
-It will add a `--repo={{REPO}}` command line flag to the perennial command so that it knows which repository is the target.
+Note that all perennial commands (including those for dev/rc/production deployments) can be run from the simulation directory (post 12/2017).
+For instance, `grunt checkout-shas` now lives in perennial, and so it will add a `--repo={{REPO}}` command line flag to the perennial command so that it knows which repository is the target.

 So, for example,